DeschampsJ/docker/README.md

 docker image build -t dockertuto:cpe .
 ```
 The `-t` parameter specify a name and an optional tag for the image being built.
 The format is typically `<name>:<tag>`.
-Do not forget the `.`, it specifies that the Dockerfile is in the current directory.$
+Do not forget the `.`, it specifies that the Dockerfile is in the current directory.

 The following command will run a Docker container based on the image we just built.
 ```bash
 docker container run -d --name web -p 8000:8080 dockertuto:cpe
 ```
 The `-d` option is used to run a Docker container in detached mode, meaning that the container runs in the background, so you can keep using the terminal.
 We use `--name web` to name our running container which will allow us to simply run commands on it.
 We also need to specify which ports will be used with the `-p` option.
 Port 8000 on the host machine will be mapped to port 8080 on the Docker container.

 There are some commands you can try on your container: